IBM-Verify/verify-sdk-javascript/sdk/privacy/README.md

 ## Prerequisites

-* Sign up for your [IBM Security Verify Tenant](https://docs.verify.ibm.com/verify/docs/signing-up-for-a-free-trial).
+* Sign up for your [IBM Verify Tenant](https://docs.verify.ibm.com/verify/docs/signing-up-for-a-free-trial).
 * If you are not using an OAuth/OIDC application to get a user/delegated token, obtain a privileged access token by configuring an [API client](https://docs.verify.ibm.com/verify/docs/create-api-client) with the following entitlements.
   - Check for data usage approval _to assess the usage of requested data items_
   - Retrieve privacy purposes and associated user's consent _to present a complete user consent experience_